 With an exponential increase in the products and technological advances being made in the after-market, riders are being introduced to a plethora of parts that offer improved performance characteristics.

 If you are one such rider, you have surely come across a product called the hypercharger.
 This brings about the question: What is a hypercharger?
-That is precisely what we seek to answer in this article
+A hypercharger is an after-market product that helps boost the performance of a motorcycle.
+These products were introduced for Harley-Davidson motorcycles in 1992 and have now become a budget-friendly method of boosting performance.

 Motorcycle enthusiasts can be broadly divided into two major groups.
 One group consists of riders seeking to go as fast as they can, with their motorcycle being tuned for maximum performance, speed, and aerodynamic efficiency.